-1. Settlement for accepted tend accordance with the bids must be or completed on or before Septemi 1976, at the Federal Reserve Ba Branch or at the Bureau of the Debt.
-Washington, D.C.
+1. Settlement for accepted tend accordance with the bids must be or completed on or before Septemb 1976, at the Federal Reserve Ba Branch or at the Bureau of the Debt, Washington, D.C.
 20226.
-Pa: must be in cash, in other funds im ately available to the Treasury by tember 14, 1976, or by check dra the order of the Federal Reserve to which the tender is submitted.
-United States Treasury if the ter submitted to it, which must be re at such Bank or at the Treasury n than: (1) Thursday, September 9 if the check is drawn on a bank Federal Reserve District of the B which the check is submitted.
-Fifth Federal Reserve District in t of the Treasury, or (2) Tuesday, S ber 7, 1976, if the check is draw bank in another district.
-Checks re after the dates set forth in the pre sentence will not be accepted unle are payable at a Federal Reserve Payment will not be deemed to have completed where registered notes quested if the appropriate ider number as required on tax retur other documents submitted to the nal Revenue Service (an individu cial security number or an er identification number) is not fur In every case where full paymen ire of catalytic converter tot present an unreasonth or injury to the public.
-13, which had been estabcentral repository of all ted safety material, will closed, effective as of the this notice, and no ruleake place with respect to thout further notice.
+Pag must be in cash, in other funds im ately available to the Treasury by tember 14, 1976, or by check dra the order of the Federal Reserve to which the tender is submitted, United States Treasury if the ter submitted to it, which must be re at such Bank or at the Treasury n than: (1) Thursday, September 9 if the check is drawn on a bank Federal Reserve District of the B which the check is submitted, Fifth Federal Reserve District in the of the Treasury, or (2) Tuesday, & ber 7, 1976, if the check is draw bank in another district.
+Checks re after the dates set forth in the pre sentence will not be accepted unle are payable at a Federal Reserve Payment will not be deemed to have completed where registered notes quested if the appropriate iden number as required on tax retur other documents submitted to the nal Revenue Service (an individu cial security number or an er identification number) is not fur In every case where full paymen tre of catalytic converter not present an unreasonath or mjury to the public.
+13, which had been established after material, will closed, effective as of the this notice, and no rule-ake place with respect to thout further notice.

-1 Average price may be at, or more than 100,000.
+Average price may be at, or more than 100,000.

-of Defects Investigation A, will continue to monitor italytic converter safety the docket will be reopened interest demands it.
-The comments; including inorts of ODI recently filed, ble for inspection in the et Room.
-Room 5108, 400 t, S.W., Washington, D.C.
+of Defects Investigation A, will continue to monitor stalytic converter safety the docket will be reopened interest demands it.
+The comments, including inforts of ODI recently filed, ble for inspection in the 2t Room, Room 5108, 400 t, S.W., Washington, D.C. bruary 24, 1977.

-bruary 24, 1977.
+ROBERT I. CARTER, sociate Administrator, Motor Vehicle Programs.

-ROBERT L. CARTER, sociate Administrator, Motor Vehicle Programs.
-372 Filed 3-2-77;8:45 am]
+372 Filed 3-2-77;8:45 am

-No. IP76-11; Notice 2]
+No. IP76-11; Notice 2|